The Founding History of the Hanshin Tigers - A Story Beginning as the Osaka Tigers

 Books about the birth of Japanese professional baseball are also helpful

-The history from the founding of the Osaka Tigers through the prewar era forms the foundation of the current Hanshin Tigers' identity.
+The history from the founding of the Osaka Tigers through the prewar era forms the foundation of the Hanshin Tigers of the 2020s' identity.
 The business model of railway company team ownership spread to other Kansai teams such as the Nankai Hawks and Hankyu Braves, contributing significantly to the development of Japanese professional baseball.
 The tradition of using Koshien Stadium as the home ground has continued unbroken since the team's founding, making it one of the longest-serving home stadiums in NPB.
-The 'Traditional Rivalry' with the Giants has accumulated nearly 90 years of history since their first meeting in 1936, continuing to captivate fans as Japanese professional baseball's greatest rivalry.
+The 'Traditional Rivalry' with the Yomiuri has accumulated nearly 90 years of history since their first meeting in 1936, continuing to captivate fans as Japanese professional baseball's greatest rivalry.
 The image of being a 'Kansai team' and a 'people's team' established during the founding era became the soil in which the Hanshin Tigers cultivated a unique fan culture distinct from other teams.
 The story that began with the Osaka Tigers is deeply intertwined with the history of Japanese professional baseball itself.